This board was used with a wide range of consoles from the SCPH-5000’s, and SCPH-5500’s, to even some SCPH-7000’s and SCPH-7500’s.

 PU-18 MM3 modchip installation diagram

 Above is the diagram for the PU-18.
-Only seven wires are needed for this board, just leave pin two disconnected.

 All of the points are fairly easy to solder to, with the only tricky point being pin one.
 Just don’t apply too much pressure or you might knock the capacitor off of the board.